 Developers may be able to choose to replace the existing local monopoly water and/or sewerage company at a particular site or premises with a “new appointee”.

 When considering applications for a new appointee we also make sure that the end customers will be no worse off than they would have been had they stayed with the existing local monopoly water or sewerage company.
 This means ensuring that the quality of services and the charges for services are at least comparable.
-Similarly the Drinking Water Inspectorate must be satisfied that the new appointee can supply safe drinking water and if the new appointee has its own sewerage treatment works it will need the Environment Agency’s permission to discharge treated sewage.
+Similarly, the Drinking Water Inspectorate must be satisfied that the new appointee can supply safe drinking water and if the new appointee has its own sewerage treatment works it will need the Environment Agency’s or Natural Resource Wales’s permission to discharge treated sewage.

 Who is eligible?

-In order to choose a new appointee you must meet one the following criteria.
+In order to choose a new appointee, you must meet one of the following criteria.

 - The unserved criterion.
 Your site has no existing mains water connection and it has no existing mains sewer connection.